-She chose the best outfit she had left, a heavy, dove-gray skirt and jacket and scuffed ankle boots.
-She wound her unwashed hair in a bun and then tied the worn silk ribbons of her hat under her chin before asking the doctor, “Do I have time to write good-byes to my loved ones?”
+She chose the best outfit she had left, a bulky dove-gray skirt and jacket and scuffed ankle boots.
+She wound her unwashed hair in a bun and then tied the worn silk ribbons of her hat under her chin before asking the doctor, “Do I have time to write goodbyes to my loved ones?”

-He nodded and she hastily penned a few farewell letters.
+He nodded and she hastily penned three farewell letters.
 She handed them to the doctor with shaking hands before lifting a dust-covered velvet cloak from a nail on the wall.
 “I am ready.”

-Three black cars were waiting in the prison courtyard.
-A few men scattered about the lawn lifted their freezing hands to bring their cameras to life, the bulbs brightening the dim morning as her lawyer helped her into the first car.
+Four black cars were waiting in the prison courtyard.
+A few men scattered about the lawn lifted their freezing hands to bring their cameras to life, the bulbs brightening the dim morning as her lawyer bundled her into the first car.

 They drove in silence.
 It was unseasonably cold and the chill sent icy fingers down her spine.
 She stopped herself from shivering, wishing that she could experience one more warm summer day.
 But there would be no more warmth, no more appeals, nothing left after these last few hours.

-She knew that her fate awaited her at Caponniére, the old fort just outside of Vincennes where the calvary trained.
-Once arrived, her lawyer helped her out of the car, his gnarled hands digging into her arm.
+She knew that her fate awaited her at Caponniére, the old fort just outside of Vincennes where the cavalry trained.
+Upon arrival, her lawyer helped her out of the car, his gnarled hands digging into her arm.

 It’s harder for him than it is for me.
-She brushed the thought away as immediately as it appeared, wanting to focus on nothing but the fresh air and the way the autumn leaves of the trees next to the parade ground changed color as the sun rose.
-Her lawyer removed his arm from her shoulders as two escorts appeared on either side of her.
-Her self-imposed blinders finally dropped as she took in the twelve soldiers with guns and, a few meters away, the wooden stake placed in front of a brick wall.
+She brushed the thought away, wanting to focus on nothing but the fresh air and the way the autumn leaves of the trees next to the parade ground changed color as the sun rose.
+Her lawyer removed his arm from her shoulders as two Zouave escorts appeared on either side of her.
+Her self-imposed blinders finally dropped as she took in the twelve soldiers with guns and, several meters away, the wooden stake placed in front of a brick wall.
 So that the mis-aimed bullets don’t hit anything else.